-This study highlights that coronary IVL with the Shockwave Medical coronary IVL system is associated with a high incidence (77.8%) of ventricular ectopics ("shocktopics") and asynchronous cardiac pacing.
+This study highlights that coronary IVL with the Shockwave Medical system is associated with a high incidence (77.8%) of ventricular ectopics ("shocktopics") and asynchronous cardiac pacing.
 These events occur as a result of mechano-electrical coupling and are strongly dependent on the resting heart rate.
-Patients with a heart rate <65 bpm prior to IVL were sixteen-fold more likely to experience ventricular capture compared to patients with a heart rate \geq 65 bpm.
-While there have been no clinical events associated with this phenomenon to date, operators and staff working within the coronary catheterisation environment should be aware of this and the potential associated issues.
+Patients with a heart rate < 65 bpm prior to IVL were sixteen-fold more likely to experience ventricular capture compared to patients with a heart \geq 65.
+While there have been no clinical events associated with this phenomenon to date, operators and staff working within the coronary catheter environment should be aware of this and the potential associated issues.